Honey Bee Candy Board

 In The summer of 2011 we introduced our Winter-Bee-Kind after several years of studying overwintering hives.
 We could barely keep up with production they were in such demand.
 We still make them right here at Long Lane Honey Bee Farms and we've expanded our production methods to keep up with demand.
 So many beekeepers tells us that these were the only thing that got their hives through the winter.
 This year, it's time for the 2018-19 production year.
 We mix the sugar and pollen and right here and pour the candy into the Winter-Bee-Kinds.

 Watch our video and then continue reading below about this exciting new product!

 It is a one piece candy board that provides food, ventilation, upper insulation and an upper exit/entrance to help bees remain healthier during the winter.
 Someone said it insulates, ventilates and feed-i-lates.
 With the built in upper vent, you don't have to worry about snow covering up your hive's lower entrance.
+By only using the top entrance, you can completely close off the bottom entrance and never worry about mice all winter.
 The bees can still go in and out through the top vent spacing.
-Be sure to push your top cover all the way toward the front to provide the spacing needed for the bees to be able to exit.
+Be sure to push your top cover all the way toward the front to provide the spacing needed for the bees to be able to exit and enter.